 Saving money on projects is a priority for any business, but other aspects must be kept in mind—a good vendor will take into account a complex of such important factors as the financial attractiveness of the project, the availability of the offshore developers, and the business environment keeping a balance between the quality and reasonable prices.

 At Daxx, we work with Ukrainian software developers, bringing their talent to other countries.
 Here are some of the reasons you should consider Ukraine as your outsourcing destination.

-What further sets Ukraine aside as a pinnacle of outsourced software development is the education of the professionals on offer.
-With over 36,000 tech graduates annually, the majority of Ukrainian software engineers are university educated, and possess English language skills.
-Ukraine is among leaders on the list of countries with the most engineering graduates, and places 11th as the country with the best software developers.
+What further sets Ukraine aside as a pinnacle of offshore software development is the education of the professionals on offer.
+With over 36,000 tech graduates annually, the majority of Ukrainian software developers are university educated, and possess English language skills.
+Ukraine is among leaders on the list of countries with the biggest number of software development graduates, and places 11th as the country with the best software developers.
 Our database is ever-growing, and new experts in established and frontier fields are added daily.